Hado-K3n/bunkerweb/docs/K8S/Bw-to-kube.md

 ### STEP 1.8 - Kubeconfig file

-Now you need to go to your newly created cluster and download the **kubeconfig** file to be able to access your cluster
+Now you need to go to your newly created cluster in the OVH interface and download the **kubeconfig** file to be able to access your cluster
 ![Step 8](./images/Kubeconfig.png)

 ### STEP 1.9 - Copy your Kubeconfig file and export